2022 World Mixed Doubles (snooker): Tournament Summary

 The final was played over the best of seven frames on the evening of 25 September.
 Robertson and Mink defeated Selby and Kenna 4–2.

 Draw

 Round Robin

-The results from the round-robin is shown below.
+The results from the round-robin are shown below.
 Teams in bold denote match winners.

 Final

 Century breaks

 There were three century breaks made during the event.
 The highest was a 134 made by Selby in the first frame of their group stage match against Robertson and Mink.